ibexa/documentation-developer/docs/commerce/checkout/reorder.md

 # Reorder

-The reorder feature allows customers to streamline the process of repurchasing previously bought items.
+The reorder feature allows customers to streamline the process of repeating purchases.
-Based on a past order identifier, cart is recreated and validated to be eligible for reordering.
+Based on a past order identifier, the cart is recreated and validated to be eligible for reordering.

 ## Reorder workflow